 Dr Mirna Solic

-- Lecturer in Czech, Lecturer in Czech (School of Modern Languages & Cultures)
+- Lecturer in Czech and Comparative Literature (School of Modern Languages & Cultures)

 Aimed at international, non-Czech readers as well as Czech audience, my recently published monograph In Search of a Shared Expression: Karel Čapek and Imaginative Geography of Europe (Prague: Faculty of Philosophy Press, 2019) examines Karel Čapek’s travel writing opus from different theoretical perspectives, and contextualises it within Czech and European interwar modernist travel writing poetics, and explores the links with visual art of the period.
 You can hear more about it in my interview with Radio Prague and read about it in the review published by The National.
 I also participated in BBC Radio3 programme The Robots Are Us on the occassion of 100th anniversary of the first staging of his play R.U.R. in 1921, and was interviewed on the same topic by the UK-based radio station Resonance FM.

 My main areas of research are travel writing, text/image interactions, and different discoursive practices of representations of memory, trauma, and history, including media representations of different cultures and crisis situations.

 I am also a member of the University's Centre for Russian, Central and East European Studies.

 Previous research projects:

 I participated in a project on the narratological construction of space at Palacký University, Olomouc, Czech Republic (September 2013 – June 2015).
 This research work has produced an article on representations of America in the 1950s and 1960s Czech travel writing (Journeys, 2015), an article on topographies of Prague in Jiří Weil’s work (Bohemica Olomucensia, 2015), as well as in contributions to a monograph on narratology of space (Palacký University Press, 2015).

 I also completed a project on text/image interactions in contemporary Croatian women’s prose, which resulted in the article “Textuality of Maps, Photographs, and Images: Visual Identity in Slavenka Drakulić’s Frida’s Bed” (2012).